 Stacker doors consist of two or more panels and work by sliding along a track in the same direction and then stacking against eachother in consecutive order.
 These doors allow for a very wide opening and can be made to stack on one side exclusively or on both sides.

 The major advantage to stacking aluminium doors as opposed to sliding doors is width of opening.
 Stacker doors can open up to 2/3 of their width whereas sliding doors can only open up to ½ of theirs.
-So, if maximizing your opening and offering a seamless transition is what you’re after, then stacking doors are the way to go.
+So, if maximising your opening and offering a seamless transition is what you’re after, then stacking doors are the way to go.

 Most sliding and stacker doors lead to an outside area such as a backyard patio or pool.
 And, it’s these types of applications that most of us are familiar with and the benefits of which can be readily seen: incorporating the outdoors into a space, increasing ventilation and light and increasing the value of your home.
 But, have you ever considered installing sliding or stacker aluminium doors inside your home?